nestoroprysk/justwhisperit/README.md

+# Just Whisper It

-All you need is to create an OpenAI API key https://platform.openai.com/account/api-keys and open [justwhisperit.html](./justwhisperit.html) in your browser to transcript audio.
+All you need is https://raw.githack.com/nestoroprysk/justwhisperit/main/justwhisperit.html to transcript audio files.

+Make sure to paste a valid OpenAI API key https://platform.openai.com/account/api-keys.